mtroa2030/cs/README.md

 # Study Tracker
-The Study Tracker is a simple Python command-line program designed to help you organize your school or study tasks.
-It allows you to record what you need to do, what subject it belongs to, and when it's due, all while giving you an easy way to keep track of which tasks you’ve already completed.
+The Study Tracker is a simple Python command-line program that helps you keep track of school or study tasks.
+You can record what you need to do, what subject it belongs to, and when it’s due, while also marking tasks as completed once you're done.

 # Features
-This program lets you add new tasks, list everything you need to work on, and mark tasks as done once you finish them.
-Everything is stored using basic Python lists, making the whole system lightweight and easy to understand.
-Since it runs entirely in the terminal, it’s perfect for beginners who want to learn how simple trackers or CRUD programs work.
+This tool allows you to add tasks, view all your current work, and mark tasks as done.
+The entire system uses basic Python lists, making it easy to understand and modify.
+Since it runs in the terminal, it's a great beginner-friendly example of how simple task managers work.

 # How It Works
-The script uses four lists to store your data: one for the task names, one for their subjects, one for deadlines, and another to track whether each task is completed or not.
-These lists all share the same index positions, so each task’s details stay aligned.
-A menu loop controls the entire flow, allowing you to navigate between adding, viewing, and updating tasks.
+The script stores information in four parallel lists: one for task names, one for subjects, one for deadlines, and one for completion status.
+Each list index represents a single task.
+A menu loop handles navigation, letting you switch between adding, viewing, and completing tasks.

 # How to Run
-To use this program, make sure Python 3 is installed on your system.
-Save the file as `study_tracker.py`, open your terminal, and run it using:
+1. Make sure Python 3 is installed.
+2. Save the file as `study_tracker.py`.
+3. Run it using:

    python3 study_tracker.py

-After that, you can choose options from the menu to manage your tasks.
+4. Follow the menu to add or manage tasks.

 # Example

 ===== STUDY TRACKER =====
 1 - Add Task
 2 - View Tasks